MobileCompatibilityTesting/DeSeCT/README.md

 python desect-approach.py
 ```

-This will show 3 graphs; you need to close each graph to see the next one.
+This will show 2 graphs (maximization and minimization); you need to close each graph to see the next one.